-Orangutan in Indonesia blinded after being shot 74 times with air gun; its baby dies
+Orangutan blinded after being shot 74 times with air gun

-SIBOLANGIT, Indonesia (AP) — A veterinarian says an endangered orangutan with a young baby on Indonesia’s Sumatra island has gone blind after being shot at least 74 times with an air gun.
+SIBOLANGIT, Indonesia (AP) — An endangered orangutan with a young baby on Indonesia’s Sumatra island was blinded after being shot at least 74 times with an air gun, an official and veterinarian said Monday.

-Yenny Saraswati said Monday that an X-ray showed at least 74 air gun pellets in the orangutan’s body, including six in its eyes.
-It apparently also was stabbed and clubbed.
+An X-ray showed at least 74 air gun pellets in its body, including four in its left eyes and two in the right, said Yenny Saraswati, a veterinarian with the Sumatran Orangutan Conservation Program.
+She said the animal, named “Hope” by the team of rescuers, was blinded by the shooting and also had several open wounds believed to have been caused by sharp objects.

-Villagers spotted the wounded orangutan with its month-old baby in a farm in Aceh province’s Subulussalam district last week.
+She said Hope underwent surgery on Sunday to repair a broken collarbone and was recovering.

 Most Read Nation & World Stories

-Note: This story has been corrected to show that some pellets were removed in the operation.